Flinney/Flashcards/README.md

 ## Start

-Running `npm install` and `npm install` will load all the dependencies for the project and spin up two servers to test out the project with API requests.
+Running `npm install` and `npm start` will load all the dependencies for the project and spin up two servers to test out the project with API requests.